-In December 2015, we entered into a collaboration agreement with Mitsubishi Tanabe to develop and commercialize vadadustat in Japan and certain other countries in Asia for total milestone payments of up to \$350.0 million, including up to \$100.0 million in upfront and development payments, of which \$40.0 million was received in January 2016.
-If Japanese patients are not included in either the global Phase 3 PRO2TECT or INNO2VATE programs, \$20.0 million of the \$40.0 million received would be used to fund further local development of vadadustat in Japan or be refunded to Mitsubishi Tanabe.
-In addition, we will receive tiered double-digit royalty payments on vadadustat sales.
+In December 2015, we entered into a collaboration agreement with MTPC to develop and commercialize vadadustat in Japan and certain other countries in Asia for total milestone payments of up to \$350.0 million, including up to \$100.0 million in upfront and development payments, of which \$40.0 million was received in January 2016.
+If Japanese patients are not included in either the global Phase 3 PRO2TECT or INNO2VATE programs, \$20.0 million of the \$40.0 million received would be used to fund further local development of vadadustat in Japan or be refunded to MTPC.
+In addition, we are also eligible to receive tiered double-digit royalty payments on vadadustat sales.